veganpolice/veganpolice.github.io/README.md

 Feel welcome to join for part of Final Fest, such as the BBQ or party... or come for the whole thing, and even help out!

-## FF8 theme: Adventure, Fun, Party
+## This year's theme: Adventure, Fun, Party
 - **Adventures** in nature around Squamish, BC
 - **Fun** workshops at Final House & Create Makerspace
 - **Parties**: BBB-BBQ, Trickster's Hideout, Final House Party